kedar000/kedar000/README.md

 - Open-source contributions

 ## 🌱 I’m currently learning
-- Rust programming language
 - Next.js and React
+- Mainly focused on Backend
 - Advanced database management with PostgreSQL
+- Rust programming language

-## 💞️ I’m looking to collaborate on
+## 💻 I’m looking to collaborate on
 - Open-source projects
 - Web applications that leverage modern technologies
-- Any exciting ideas or projects in the Web3 space
+- Any exciting ideas or projects in the Web2 and Web3 space

 ## 📫 How to reach me
 - Email: kedareswarkotha@gmail.com